tsuru/tsuru/docs/reference/api.rst

 *********

     * Method: GET
-    * URI: /apps
+    * Endpoint: /apps
-    * Format: json
+    * Format: JSON

-Returns 200 in case of success, and json in the body of the response containing the app list.
+Returns 200 in case of success, and JSON in the body of the response containing the app list.

 Example: